Node equilibrium in the 3D FEM model

 The mode can be switched in the ribbon group Loads in equilibrium.

-Simplified input: normal force in column is NOT taken into account
+Simplified input: normal force in the column is NOT taken into account

-Advanced input: normal force in column is taken into account
+Advanced input: normal force in the column is taken into account

 For cases where the bearing member is heavily loaded and close to its limit capacity, the advanced mode with respecting all the internal forces in the joint is necessary.